gesaretto/betrachtung/betrachtung_structure.md

 - There are __wenn__ and __denn__ in __Passers-by__.
 Perhaps this should be anticipated.

-- __Wool-gathering at the window__: could this work as a sort of temporal distortion achieved through syntax?
-As if syntax were able to overcome conventional notions of chronological sequence?
+[- __Wool-gathering at the window__: could this work as a sort of temporal distortion achieved through syntax?
+As if syntax were able to overcome conventional notions of chronological sequence?]
 - - -
 3. __The subjective perspective__

 Here we will mostly focus on what happens between the first and the last short story.
 Is there a continuity in that exchange of perspectives, in that shift in perspectives?

+- __Passers-by__: what happens at night and the series of _conjectures_.
+The order of this section is:

+    1. The shifts in gaze that hold together the first short story

+        - Kinder auf der Landstrasse

+    1. The function of the subjective perspective as a mode of transference

+        - Kinder auf der Landstrasse / Die Vorüberlaufenden

+    1. the hypotetical mode as the unique device to allow f or a transfer of gaze

 - This section ties together the __frame__ and __editing__: when a subjective frame is used appropriately, there is a shift in perspective that allows the reader to experience what the watcher has experienced.

 - We should suggest that Kafka preceded Kulesov and Eisestein; that Kafka's writings are, in a way, technical discoveries about film that film later incorporated.

 - - -

 - We return to the structure of _Kinder auf der Landstraße